dwerkjem/LexiGarden/docs/data.md

 9. We now have the final data set in the `data.csv` file.
 The data set contains two columns: `word` and `frequency`.
 The data set is now ready for analysis.we can clean the directory by removing the `ngram` directory and the intermediate files.
 We can also remove the `data.txt` file as it is no longer needed.
 To clean the directory, you can use the following code `rm data.txt final.txt ngram/* ` in the terminal.

+## Summary:

 155117 words are in the data set.
 The data set is now ready for analysis.
+The data set contains two columns: `word` and `frequency`.
+The data set is sorted by frequency in descending order.
+The data set is not comrehensive and may contain errors.